Turkey men's national under-20 basketball team

-The Turkey national under-20 basketball team (Ümit Milli Basketbol Takımı) is the national representative for Turkey in men's international under-20 basketball tournaments.
+The Turkey men's national under-20 basketball team (Ümit Milli Basketbol Takımı) is the national representative for Turkey in men's international under-20 basketball tournaments.
 They are formed and run by the Turkish Basketball Federation.
-The team competes at the FIBA U20 European Championship.
+The U20 team regularly competes at the FIBA U20 EuroBasket and in 2007, the U21 team participated at the FIBA Under-21 World Championship.